aviralpatel/TacaoBean/README.md

 # TacaoBean

-TacaoBean is a project that combines an ESP8266-based device with an OLED display and NeoPixels, allowing users to receive and send messages through a Morse code interface.
+TacaoBean is a bedside lamp that combines an ESP8266-based device with an OLED display and NeoPixels, allowing users to receive and send messages through a Morse code interface.
 Additionally, it includes a desktop application that displays notifications based on data from a Firebase Realtime Database.

 <img src="./images/image2.JPEG" width="300"/>
 <br>